MikeGawi/ePiframe/INSTALL.md

 **_NOTE_** - Local Source can be the only one or one of the photo sources enabled along with other possible options.

-The script will check the configured location looking for images according to extensions (case insensitive).
+The script will check the configured location looking for images according to extensions (case-insensitive).
 It will also collect the modification time used for photo sorting and filtering.

 ### Cloud sync